rafaelromao/keyboards/docs/romak.md

 - Romak is the layout used in the base layer of my keyboards.
 - The name Romak is a combination of my last name, **Rom**ão, and Dvor**ak**'s name.
 - Romak has a higher SFB rate than Colemak, but lower than Workman, and most of this load goes to the stronger fingers.
-- There is a commented out transition path from Qwerty to Romak in the [keymap_blocks.h](../src/qmk/users/rafaelromao/definitions/keymap_blocks.h), similar to Tarmak.

 ### From Qwerty to Romak in 7 steps